-The Foundation is named beneficiary of various irrevocable charitable lead trusts as of December 31, 2015.
+The Foundation is named beneficiary of various irrevocable charitable lead trusts.
 The Foundation is not the trustee and does not exercise control over the trusts' assets; therefore, the Foundation recognizes a receivable for its beneficial interest in those assets in the period the trust is created, with a corresponding credit to temporarily restricted contributions, based on the present value of the expected future cash inflows.
-The trust instruments provide for distributions to be made to the Foundation in amounts ranging from four to eighteen percent of the trust assets each year for periods of two years or more.
-Total cash distributions received by the Foundation from these trusts amounted to \$2,282,878 and \$2,321,266 for the years ended December 31, 2015 and 2014, respectively.
+The trust instruments provide for distributions to be made to the Foundation in amounts ranging from four to twenty-one percent of the trust assets each year for periods of two years or more.
+Total cash distributions received by the Foundation from these trusts amounted to \$1,929,704 and \$2,282,878 for the years ended December 31, 2016 and 2015, respectively.